 What are the treatment options for Bartholin abscess?

-A Bartholin’s cyst usually does not require treatment, especially if it causes no indications or symptoms.
+A Bartholin’s cyst usually does not require treatment, especially if it causes no i symptoms.
 The factors that lead to the treatment of the cyst are:

 - The size of the cyst